Jeremiah Denton: Political career

 In 1980, Denton ran as a Republican for a U.S. Senate seat from his home state of Alabama, and was supported by Jerry Falwell's Moral Majority.
-In the primary election, he easily defeated former U.S. Congressman Armistead Selden, a Democrat who had switched parties and garnered the support of the Republican establishment in the state.
+In the primary election, he easily defeated former Congressman Armistead Selden, a Democrat who had switched parties and garnered the support of the Republican establishment in the state.
 He then achieved a surprise victory with 50.2 percent of the vote in November over Democratic candidate Jim Folsom Jr., who himself had defeated the incumbent, Donald W. Stewart, in the Democratic primary election.
-In doing so, Denton became the first retired Navy admiral elected to the United States Senate.
+In doing so, Denton became the first retired Navy admiral elected to the U.S. Senate.
 He was the second retired Navy admiral to serve in the U.S. Senate, as Admiral Thomas C. Hart of Connecticut was appointed to fill a vacant Senate seat and served from November 15, 1945, to November 5, 1946.

 He was the first Republican to be popularly elected in Alabama since the direct election of U.S. senators began in 1913, the first Republican senator since Reconstruction to represent Alabama in the U.S. Senate, and the first Catholic to be elected to statewide office in Alabama.
+Denton was appointed to the seat one day early on January 2, 1981 for the final day of James Allen's term, before his term was set to begin at the start of the 97th Congress.
+Denton thus became the last of four Senators to serve during the twenty-seventh Senate term for Alabama's Class 3 seat, from January 3, 1975, to January 3, 1981.